arouyan/lakeFS/docs/integrations/spark.md

   </div>
   <div markdown="1" id="lakefs-config-tabs-code">

-Ensure you load the lakeFS FileSystem into Spark by running it with `--packages` or `--jars`, and then run:
+Ensure that you load the lakeFS FileSystem into Spark by running it with `--packages` or `--jars`, and then run:

 ```scala